Multilevel Hierarchical Decomposition of Finite Element White Noise with Application to Multilevel Markov Chain Monte Carlo: Introduction

-Aside from the computationally demanding forward models, a major set-back in these multilevel approaches, that has limited the size of the spatial domain to 2D, is the generation of the Gaussian random field realizations.
-In particular, all these works utilize a Karhunen-Lo\`{e}ve (KL) expansion to model the unknown spatially correlated field that serves as a simulation input.
-For large-scale problems this can be computationally challenging, as doing so requires the calculation of the eigenvalues and eigenfunctions of the associated covariance function, which for standard approaches, will not scale with an increasingly refined spatial domain.
+While scalable solvers are available for several classes of PDE forward models, the sampling of large-scale Gaussian random field on unstructured meshes in an algorithmically scalable manner is still a challenging task.
+The use of a Karhunen-Lo\`{e}ve (KL) expansion to form Gaussian random field realizations requires calculating the eigenvalues and eigenfunctions of the covariance function~\cite{ghanem2003stochastic}.
+A straightforward, though perhaps na\"{i}ve implementation will have a cost that grows cubically with the degrees of freedom associated with the spatial discretization of the random field, i.e., the mesh size.
+While there are tools to improve this scaling, e.g., hierarchical matrix formations \cite{bebendorf2008hierarchical} or Nystr\"{o}m methods~\cite{williams2001using}, storage and the ability to calculate the KL expansions for unstructured meshes are roadblocks to large-scale and extreme-scale applications.
+Other approaches to sampling, such as circulant embedding~\cite{graham2018analysis}, are not directly applicable to problems with unstructured meshes.

-An alternative scalable approach to generate random field realizations is via a stochastic PDE -- the reaction-diffusion equation -- formulated in \cite{Whittle63} and solved with finite elements in \cite{Lindgren11}, whereby each independent realization requires solving the stochastic PDE with an independent realization of spatial white noise function serving as the righthand side.
-Applying this approach in a multilevel setting, such as multilevel Monte Carlo or multilevel MCMC requires forming coupled random field realizations -- and more specifically, spatial white noise -- on multiple levels of discretization.
-A few works have completed this, including \cite{drzisga2017scheduling} which couples the fine and coarse level realizations to perform massively parallel multilevel Monte Carlo.
+An alternative scalable approach to generate random field realizations is via the stochastic reaction-diffusion PDE formulated in \cite{Whittle63} and solved with finite elements in \cite{Lindgren11}.
+Using this approach, each independent realization requires solving the stochastic PDE with an independent realization of spatial white noise function as forcing term.
+Applying this approach in a multilevel setting, such as multilevel Monte Carlo or multilevel MCMC requires forming coupled realizations of Gaussian random fields on multiple levels of discretization.
+A few works have completed this, including \cite{drzisga2017scheduling} where fine and coarse level realizations are coupled together to perform massively parallel multilevel Monte Carlo.
 In \cite{Osborn17, Osborn17b} the authors solve a mixed PDE on the space of piecewise constants, and generate matching fine and coarse realizations by restricting the fine grid spatial white noise to the coarse level, using operators and solvers from element agglomerated algebraic multigrid (AMGe).
 In \cite{croci2018efficient} the authors couple the coarse and fine level realizations using the primal formulation of the PDE.